 In Episode 7 of Fortification, Caitlin is joined by Alfredo Gutierrez, a former Arizona State Senate majority and minority leader.
 Mr. Gutierrez served for 14 years in the legislature and is an outspoken advocate for immigration reform and public schools.
 His first book, To Sin Against Hope: How America Has Failed Its Immigrants; a Personal History was published in 2013.

 In Episode 6 of Fortification, Caitlin talked with Rev. Meg Riley.
 Meg is currently the Senior Minister at the Church of the Larger Fellowship.
 Before coming to CLF, Meg served the Unitarian Universalist Association in a variety of positions including directing the Advocacy and Witness Programs, Washington Office for Advocacy, Office of Gay, Lesbian, Bisexual Transgender Concerns, and Youth Office.
-She also was the first Director of Standing on the Side of Love.
+She also was the first Director of Side with Love.

 Caitlin is joined by Cara Page, a Black queer feminist cultural worker & organizer, in this week's episode of Fortification.
 Cara is currently the Executive Director of the Audre Lorde Project.
 She is also co-founder and former Coordinator of the Kindred Collective; a southeastern network of healers, health practitioners and organizers seeking ways to respond to and intervene on state violence & generational trauma.